-First impressions matter for any business and your Website Design is an important element to make a great first impression.
-There have been numerous surveys that prove that website design can make or break the business.
+First impressions matter for any business, and your Website Design is important in making a great first impression.
+Numerous surveys have proven that website design can make or break a business.

 94% of the first impressions are based on the website design.
-No matter how good the content is, if the user isn’t presented with a pleasing format to read and get impressed by the content, it will all go futile.
+No matter how good the content is, it will all go futile if the user isn’t presented with a pleasing format to read and get impressed by the content.

-That’s why good website design is essential for e-commerce businesses to convert the visitor as a lead and a lead to a customer.
-In this blog, let’s see about the critical best practices you need to about with regards to E-Commerce Website Design for high conversions.
+That’s why good website design is essential for e-commerce businesses to convert the visitor into a lead and a lead into a customer.
+In this blog, let’s see about the critical best practices you need to think about concerning E-Commerce Website Design for high conversions.

 10 Best Practices for E-Commerce Website Design

 We have put together some of the best practices for designing an e-commerce website based on practical experiences.
 Adopt all of these strategies when designing the website to ensure that you take full advantage of your site and appeal to every single person who visits your website.

 1. Have a Consistent Design Throughout the Website

 This is one of the essential practices that you need to adapt.
 Some aspects of a website need to be easily accessible and consistent throughout, like the icons for the cart, wishlist, user profile, homepage, etc.

 Aside from these considerations, make sure to position your brand message throughout the web pages discreetly in the form of content, a few images, and icons.

 2. Minimize the Number of Calls to Actions